 If you would like to help students form writing topics then click on the links below.
 They offer pictures and situations intended to spark imaginations.

-Writing Prompts Students will be given a story topic and a corresponding picture.
-Be prepared to stretch their creativity!
+Writing Prompts Authors will be given a story topic and a corresponding picture.
+Be prepared to stretch your creativity!

-Writer’s Digest Your class will experience adventures as they develop stories for the events described on this website.
+Writer’s Digest You will experience adventures as you develop stories for the events described on this website.

-Teaching Ideas Each of these pictures will help your students create a thousand words (or more) of a story.
-A short question about each photo is provided to get them started.
+Teaching Ideas Each of these pictures will help you create a thousand words (or more) of a story.
+A short question about each photo is provided to get you started.

-Every Photo Tells a Story Help students delve into the beautiful artwork shown on this site by having them use the photos and paintings to begin writing.
+Every Photo Tells a Story Helps writers delve into the beautiful artwork shown on this site by having them use the photos and paintings to begin writing.

-Easy Literacy Provides pictures that will help children create short stories with their parents.
+Easy Literacy Provides pictures that will help authors create short stories.

-Easy Literacy 2 Guides students through picture prompts that are useful in thinking of stories.
+Easy Literacy 2 Guides writers through picture prompts that are useful in thinking of stories.